-On June 6, 2000, President Bill Clinton and King 'Abdullah II announced that the United States and Jordan would commence negotiations for a bilateral free trade agreement (FTA), eventually leading to reciprocal duty-free trade in goods.
+On June 6, 2000, President Bill Clinton and King 'Abdullah II announced that the United States and Jordan would begin negotiations for a bilateral free trade agreement (FTA),1 eventually leading to reciprocal duty-free trade in goods.
 The United States and Jordan conducted three main rounds of negotiations before signing the FTA on October 24, 2000.
-The first round took place in Washington during the week of June 26, 2000 and was headed by United States Trade Representative (USTR) Charlene Barshefsky and Jordanian Deputy Prime Minister and Minister of State for Economic Affairs Dr. Muhammad al-Halayqah.
+The first round took place in Washington during the week of June 26, 2000 and was headed by then United States Trade Representative (USTR) Charlene Barshefsky and Jordanian Deputy Prime Minister and Minister of State for Economic Affairs Dr. Muhammad al-Halayqah.
 The second and third rounds were held in Amman, Jordan during the week of August 1, 2000, and in Washington during the week of September 11, 2000, respectively.
-During the October 2000 summit meeting at Sharm al-Sheikh, Egypt, King 'Abdullah reportedly expressed to President Clinton his desire to conclude the negotiations as rapidly as possible.
-Soon after, the two negotiating teams completed their talks and the FTA was signed on October 24, 2000.
+During the October 2000 summit meeting at Sharm al-Sheikh, Egypt, King 'Abdullah reportedly expressed to President Clinton his desire to conclude the negotiations as rapidly as possible.2 Soon after, the two negotiating teams completed their talks and the FTA was signed on October 24, 2000.3

-According to the agreement, the FTA's entry into force is "subject to the completion of necessary domestic legal procedures by each Party," and the Clinton Administration submitted the agreement to Congress on January 6, 2001.
-According to Dr. Muhammad al-Halayqah, who headed the Jordanian delegation that negotiated the FTA, the agreement will be submitted to the Jordanian parliament during its next regular session; he has indicated that he hopes that the Jordanian parliament will be able to complete the enabling legislation by February 2001.
+According to the agreement, the FTA's entry into force is "subject to the completion of necessary domestic legal procedures by each Party."
+The Clinton Administration submitted the agreement to the 107^{th} Congress on January 6, 2001, and bills to implement the FTA were introduced in the Senate (S. 643) on March 28, 2001, and in the House (H.R.
+1484) on April 4, 2001 (for further details, see the subsection entitled U.S.-Jordan FTA in the Congressional Interest section).
+The Jordanian parliament reportedly ratified the FTA by a vote of acclamation on May 9, 2001.
 The agreement will enter into force two months after the Parties exchange written notification that the necessary domestic legal procedures have been completed.

-&lt;sup>1Steve Holland, "Clinton, with Jordan's King, Sees Progress on Peace," Reuters, June 6, 2000.
+1Steve Holland, "Clinton, with Jordan's King, Sees Progress on Peace," Reuters, June 6, 2000.

-&lt;sup>2Jonathan Peterson, "U.S.-Jordan Trade Deal Is Likely Today," Los Angeles Times, October 24, 2000.
+2Jonathan Peterson, "U.S.-Jordan Trade Deal Is Likely Today," Los Angeles Times, October 24, 2000.

-&lt;sup>3For the texts of President Clinton's and King 'Abdullah's remarks at the signing ceremony, see "FTA Good for the U.S., Good for Jordan, Good for Long-Term Prospects of Peace-Clinton," and "Jordanians Embrace New Challenge of Progress and Fulfillment," Jordan Times, October 26, 2000.
+3For the texts of President Clinton's and King 'Abdullah's remarks at the signing ceremony, see "FTA Good for the U.S., Good for Jordan, Good for Long-Term Prospects of Peace-Clinton," and "Jordanians Embrace New Challenge of Progress and Fulfillment," Jordan Times, October 26, 2000.